BirdeeHub/birdeevim/README.md

     end
 ```
     you can find out what cats you have whenever you require nixCats,
-    and you may do this as much as you want.
+    and you may do this as much as you want, even in ftplugin and autoload folders!

 you can also use this to view the contents from neovim terminal
 ```lua